siakhooi/bash-devutils-echo-colors/src/md/siakhooi-devutils-echo-colors.1.md

 cat.red - cat file with red color.\
 cat.yellow - cat file with yellow color.\
 cat.grey - cat file with grey color.\
+echo.error - echo with red color to stderr.\
+echo.warn - echo with yellow color to stderr.\
+echo.info - echo with normal color to stderr.\
+echo.debug - echo with grey color to stderr.\
 clear-colors - remove colors from standard input and print to standard output.

 # SYNOPSIS